Terence Yung: Music career

 Yung has appeared as a recitalist, chamber-musician, and soloist with orchestras throughout the United States including performances in Philadelphia, New York City, Seattle, and Houston, as well as abroad in Spain and France.
 He made his first public appearance at the age of 6.
 At age 11, he was asked to perform Beethoven's "Waldstein" Sonata at the Kimmel Center for the Performing Arts' Master Class Series for the pianist Jon Kimura Parker.
 At age 13, he made his professional début with the Delaware Symphony Orchestra at the Grand Opera House Youth Concert Series.

 Notable venues include the Kimmel Center in Philadelphia, the Teatro de Puigcerdá, the Grand Opera House in Delaware, Benaroya Hall, Yamaha Salon, Steinway Hall in New York City, the Kosciuszko Foundation, and the Museum of Fine Arts in Houston.
 He has also appeared at a number of international music festivals including the Puigcerdá International Music Festival, the International Keyboard Institute and Festival at Mannes College, the Seattle International Piano Festival, and the International Piano Festival in Houston.
 His recordings and interviews have been broadcast by radio and television throughout the United States and abroad.

 Yung has been the subject of a number of interviews by Ming Pao Daily News and Global Chinese Times as well as French Public News as an outstanding young talent from Hong Kong.
 Mr. Yung has been an advocate for the education and outreach of classical music.
 He is affiliated with Sing For Hope, volunteering with its Healing Arts initiative to bring the gift of music to doctors and patients at the Mount Sinai Hospital in New York City.

 In 2010, Yung was selected as a Young Steinway Artist.
+He is currently host of the classical music podcast Really Good Piano Playing with Terence Yung.
+Syndicated over Youtube and Instagram, it is the most listened-to channel in the world featuring performances of Terence Yung.